Alexandra Fee, Senior Academic Advisor

 Valerie advises undergraduate students in the Criminal Justice, Information Technology, and Cybersecurity programs.

 Valerie Puiatti earned a Ph.D. in Interdisciplinary Humanities from Florida State University.
 Valerie has worked in higher education for over 10 years, specifically in teaching and academic advising.
 She is passionate about helping students reach their academic and career goals.
 In her free time, Valerie enjoys cooking, yoga, reading, and spending time with her husband and sons.

 Linda Walton, Academic Advisor

-Linda Walton advises undergraduate Mathematics, Education, and Fashion Marketing students.
+Linda Walton advises undergraduate students in the Education and Fashion Marketing programs.
 Linda also advises all undergraduate students in the School of Humanities and the School of Design and Visual Art.